xDiogow/NGDB/README.md

 ├── handlers/               # Core logic for database and index operations │   ├── database_handler.py
 │   ├── index_handler.py
+│   ├── document_handler.py
-├── utilities/              # Utility functions for file handling │   ├── file_utilities.py
+├── utilities/              # Utility functions for file handling │   ├── global_utilities.py
-│   ├── database_utilities.py
-├── global_variables.py     # Global variables (e.g., DEFAULT_PATH, DATABASES)
+├── global_variables.py     # Global variables (e.g., DATABASES)
 ├── main.py                 # Main Flask application entry point
+├── requirements.txt        # Python dependencies
 └── README.md               # This file!
 ```

 ---

-## Limitations ⚠️
+## Current Limitations ⚠️

+- **Data storage not implemented yet**: Currently, data is not persisted to JSON files.
-- Not designed for high-performance or large-scale data operations.
+- **Scalability**: NGDB is not designed for high-performance or large-scale data operations.
-- Stores data in JSON files, which might become slow as data grows.
-- Not a replacement for traditional databases like MySQL, PostgreSQL, or MongoDB.
+- **No advanced features**: Limited to basic database and index creation for now.

 ---

 ## Contributing 🤝

 We welcome contributions!
+If you’d like to help, feel free to:
+- Fork the repository.
+- Create a new branch for your feature or bug fix.
-Feel free to fork the repository, make changes, and submit a pull request.
+- Submit a pull request.

 ---